dimdam/members/README.md

   cd project-folder
 ```

-Configure the .env file with your DB credentials an then migrate the database
+Configure the .env file with your DB credentials and then migrate the database

 ```bash
 php artisan migrate